Is There a Dimmer Outlook Ahead for Duke Realty Corporation (DRE)?

 BMO Capital Markets gave a rating of “Market Perform” to DRE, setting the target price at $68 in the report published on January 07th of the current year.

-Volatility was left at 2.25%, however, over the last 30 days, the volatility rate increased by 2.49%, as shares surge +0.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.56% upper at present.
+Volatility was left at 2.65%, however, over the last 30 days, the volatility rate increased by 4.17%, as shares sank -5.70% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.63% upper at present.

 Insider Trading